akondrahman/59115ASE/project/Report.md

 ## Results

+We conduct our discussion in two categories: first we provide empirical evidence on how the mode behaves, and whether or not DE is providing better results in terms of optimization.
+Then we provide our findings for the two experiemnts that we used.

+### Improvement by DE

+### Experiemnts

 Before explaining the results we first provide the experiment configurations.
 In the first experiment configuration that we label as Exp-1, we set deRunCount for 1, 10, 100, and 1000, and set ‘constFlagForBaseline’ as False.
 Setting deRunCount to 1 will allow DE to run on the model for one iteration.
 In the same manner, setting deRunCount to 1000 will allow DE to run 1000 times.
 Setting ‘constFlagForBaseline’ as False that enables the four auxiliaries ‘MultiplierSchedPressure’, ‘MultiplierWorkforce’, ‘ActiveErrorsRetiringFraction’, and ‘FractionEscapingErrors’ to set between any random number 0 & 1.
 This experiment was run 10 times to see if there is any noticeable difference for each experiment run.